jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-01-18-dbt-pizza-shop-1/index.md

 categories:
   - Data Engineering
 tags:
-  - AWS
-  - Amazon Redshift
   - Data Build Tool (DBT)
+  - PostgreSQL
+  - Docker
+  - Docker Compose
-  - Terraform
+  - Python
 authors:
   - JaehyeonKim
 images: []
-cevo: 18
-description: The data build tool (dbt) is an effective data transformation tool and it supports key AWS analytics services - Redshift, Glue, EMR and Athena.
-In part 1 of the dbt on AWS series, we discuss data transformation pipelines using dbt on Redshift Serverless.
-Subsets of IMDb data are used as source and data models are developed in multiple layers according to the dbt best practices.
+description: The data build tool (dbt) is a popular data transformation tool for data warehouse development.
+Moreover, it can be used for data lakehouse development thanks to open table formats such as Apache Iceberg, Apache Hudi and Delta Lake. dbt supports key AWS analytics services and I wrote a series of posts that discuss how to utilise dbt with Redshift, Glue, EMR on EC2, EMR on EKS, and Athena.
+Those posts focus on platform integration, however, they do not show realistic ETL scenarios.
+In this series of posts, we discuss practical data warehouse/lakehouse examples including ETL orchestration with Apache Airflow.
+As a starting point, we develop a dbt project on PostgreSQL using fictional pizza shop data in this post.
 ---

-The [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) is an effective data transformation tool and it supports key AWS analytics services - Redshift, Glue, EMR and Athena.
-In part 1 of the dbt on AWS series, we discuss data transformation pipelines using dbt on [Redshift Serverless](https://aws.amazon.com/redshift/redshift-serverless/).
-[Subsets of IMDb data](https://www.imdb.com/interfaces/) are used as source and data models are developed in multiple layers according to the [dbt best practices](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview).
+The [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) is a popular data transformation tool for data warehouse development.
+Moreover, it can be used for [data lakehouse](https://www.databricks.com/glossary/data-lakehouse) development thanks to open table formats such as Apache Iceberg, Apache Hudi and Delta Lake. *dbt* supports key AWS analytics services and I wrote a series of posts that discuss how to utilise *dbt* with [Redshift](/blog/2022-09-28-dbt-on-aws-part-1-redshift), [Glue](/blog/2022-10-09-dbt-on-aws-part-2-glue), [EMR on EC2](/blog/2022-10-19-dbt-on-aws-part-3-emr-ec2), [EMR on EKS](/blog/2022-11-01-dbt-on-aws-part-4-emr-eks), and [Athena](/blog/2023-04-12-integrate-glue-schema-registry).
+Those posts focus on platform integration, however, they do not show realistic ETL scenarios.

+In this series of posts, we discuss practical data warehouse/lakehouse examples including ETL orchestration with Apache Airflow.
+As a starting point, we develop a *dbt* project on PostgreSQL using fictional pizza shop data in this post.

 * [Part 1 Modelling on PostgreSQL](#) (this post)
 * Part 2 ETL on PostgreSQL via Airflow